bbc/a11y-tests-web/README.md

 ### Run against a different set of pages

-If you want to run against a set of pages other than the hard-coded default, you can set the environment variable `A11Y_PATHS` to a line break delimited list of paths, e.g.:
+If you want to run against a set of pages other than the hard-coded default, you can set the environment variable `A11Y_PATHS` to a comma delimited list of paths, e.g.:

 ```
-A11Y_PATHS="/bbcone
-/bbctwo
-/tv/bbcthree" npm start
+A11Y_PATHS="/bbcone,/bbctwo,/tv/bbcthree" npm start
 ```

 ### Run in interactive mode